-At Elite Law Solicitors, our experienced team of auction property conveyancing solicitors offer expert services for both selling and buying a property at auction.
+At Elite Law, our experienced team of auction property solicitors offer expert services for both selling and buying a property at auction.

 Property auctions are a popular alternative to the traditional methods of buying and selling property through estate agents.
 Opting to buy or sell at an auction is usually cheaper and faster, with fewer parties involved and contracts being binding as soon as bidding ends.